 Well, the closer the TV is to the wall, the better it looks.

-Most people that spend an excessive amount of money on a TV with the thinnest screen possibly want their TV closer to the wall.
+Most people who spend an excessive amount of money on a TV with the thinnest screen may want their TV closer to the wall.

 Which leads us to the next type of TV mount.